-MATH 103 Plane Geometry
+MATH 103 Plane Geometry 3.0 Units

-Course Advisory: MATH 330 or MATH 330B with a minimum grade of C i
+Course Advisory: MATH 330 or MATH 330B with a minimum grade of C i Non-transferable to UC or CSU

 The study of Euclidean (plane) geometry through conjecture, proof, and problem solving.
 Topics include the mathematical relationships of angles, parallels, triangles, quadrilaterals, circles, and solids.
 Additionally, coordinate geometry transformations are covered.
 Assignments may be given that require completion in the Math Activities Center.